-After Roe in Oklahoma, abortion will be illegal in most circumstances.
+After Roe in Oklahoma, abortion will be illegal in almost all circumstances.
 Keep reading to find out more about what abortion law would be in your state after Roe.

 MORE ABOUT YOUR STATE’S ABORTION LAWS